Coloby/quartz_notes/quartz_content/PublicNotes/AI.md

 		- notes/second brain
 			- who are the most related mentors from my notes to learn from how to X? also give videos/links
 		- databases/tables you own
-	- narrate articles if you prefer to listen
-		- website to voice?
-			- https://lukesmith.xyz/ has so much great content... use AI to speach it for you so u don't have to read it while eating? free podcasts

 	-
 	- asking to put groups of tabs from browser to obsidian/tablesz
 	- chat w people but AI can see it